 As mentioned earlier, durability is one of the words that best describe this drone, being able to take a lot of punishment and at the same time simply get back up and keep flying.

 The frame is sturdy and well-built, being able to absorb a lot of, if not all of, the stress, the shock, and the impact force that the drone has to face in case of a crash or hit.
+If you want to find out more about racing frames, we suggest checking out our article about quadcopter frames, where you will read the reviews of some of the best racing frames on the market.

 The overall design is not as flashy or as eye-catching as the other drones on the market.

-In fact it is best described as a bare-bones design, the frame and the inner workings of the drone being exposed and visible.
+In fact, it is best described as a bare-bones design, the frame and the inner workings of the drone being exposed and visible.
 The motors and mechanical joints, however, are shielded and hidden.

 This is not for aesthetic reasons, but in order to prevent any dust, corrosion or dirt getting in and messing with the fine machines, which is especially dangerous seeing as the Runner 250 sports a brushless motor.